jhmartel/0x/_pages/about.md

 Welcome to JHM Labs.

-JHM is a Canadian mathematician, specializing in optimal transport, costs, probability, energy, electrodynamics, topology of singularities, and more.
-Beyond mathematics, we have interest in natural science, classical physics, economics, monetary policy, commodities, and technology.
+JHM is a Canadian mathematician specializing in optimal transport, topology of singularities, energy and electrodynamics, and more.
+Our research touches on aspect of classical physics, economics, metals and recycling, and computation.

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

-We are releasing preprints and broadcasting ideas and short articles.
-Our goal is to regularly release draft articles.
-Specifically we are interested in developing our python skills, investigating the electrodynamics inspired by Ampere, Weber, and the Brazilian physicist A.K.T.
-Assis at Unicamp University.
+The purpose of this website is to broadcast and record our ideas in short articles.

 [^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.